 2.00 FORGERY, DISHONESTY, FRAUDULENT ACTS, AND/OR MISREPRESENTATION.

 Forgery of names, signatures, documents (personal, public, and/or private) will not be tolerated.
-Forgery, deceptive acts, misrepresentation and/or dishonest acts include, but are not limited to materials, altercation, misuse of University documents, records, or student identification cards, or documents and records belonging to another, cheating, plagiarism, or other forms of academic dishonesty; tampering with the election of any University recognized student organization; malfeasance or misuse of elective or appointive office in a student organization, its members, or the welfare of the University community; and fraudulently issuing worthless checks to the University.
+Forgery, deceptive acts, misrepresentation and/or dishonest acts include, but are not limited to materials, alteration, misuse of University documents, records, or student identification cards, documents and records belonging to another, or third-party documents and records, cheating, plagiarism, or other forms of academic dishonesty; tampering with the election of any University recognized student organization; malfeasance or misuse of elective or appointive office in a student organization, its members, or the welfare of the University community; and fraudulently issuing worthless checks to the University.
 Lying, knowingly furnishing false information to the University or its officials, other forms of dishonesty in University-related affairs is also prohibited.
 The scope includes but is not limited to the following: lying, fraudulently obtaining, altering, falsifying, transferring, loaning, selling or misusing or attempting intended misuse of an ID card, validation sticker, or any University document or service.

-SANCTION: Restitution (if required) + Probation and/or Community or Campus Service; Suspension + Restitution (if required); Indefinite Suspension + Restitution (if required)

-2.05 GAMBLING.
-Prohibited activity includes but is not limited to: betting or wagering or selling pools on any athletic event; playing card games or dice for money; possessing any card, book or other device for registering bets; knowingly permitting the use of your room, suite, apartment, telephone or other electronic communication device for illegal gambling; offering, soliciting or accepting a bribe to influence the outcome of an athletic event; and involvement in bookmaking or wagering pools with respect to sporting events.
+- 2.05 GAMBLING.
+Prohibited activity includes but is not limited to: betting or wagering or selling pools on any athletic event; playing card games or dice for money; possessing any card, book or other device for registering bets; knowingly permitting the use of your room, suite, apartment, telephone or other electronic communication device for illegal gambling; offering, soliciting or accepting a bribe to influence the outcome of an athletic event; and involvement in bookmaking or wagering pools with respect to sporting events. - 2.10 GUEST BEHAVIOR.

-SANCTION: Fine + Probation; Suspension

-2.10 GUEST BEHAVIOR.
 Students are responsible for the behavior of their guests whom they invite to the campus or permit to visit on the campus.
-If a guest is found to be in violation of the Student Code of Conduct while in the company of the student host or with the student host's knowledge, applicable charges will be brought against the guest, as well as against the student host or the host student organization.
+If a guest is found to be in violation of the Student Code of Conduct while in the company of the student host or with the student host's knowledge, applicable charges will be brought against the guest, as well as against the student host or the host student organization. - 2.15 HARASSMENT (Verbal and/or Physical).

-SANCTION: Fine + Restitution (if required) + Probation and/or Removal of Privileges

-2.15 HARASSMENT (Verbal and/or Physical).
 The excessive physical annoyance of or the use of verbally abusive language by any person on University-owned or controlled property or while on the premises of, or while in attendance of University-sponsored or supervised events.
 This policy also applies to social media use.
 Harassment includes language to physical acts which degrades, insults, taunts, or challenges another person by any means of communication, so as to provoke a violent response, communication of threat, or defamation of character.
-It includes the use of profanity, verbal assaults, derogatory comments or remarks, sexist remarks, racist remarks or any behavior that places another member of the University community in a state of fear or anxiety.
+It includes the use of profanity, verbal assaults, pushing, shoving, striking, kicking, or any touching a person or subjecting someone to physical contact.
+It also includes derogatory comments or remarks, sexist remarks, racist remarks or any behavior that places another member of the University community in a state of fear or anxiety. - 2.16 HATE-MOTIVATED OFFENSE Actions of violence, harassment, abuse and/or discrimination based on age, race, gender, ethnicity, sexual orientation, religion, or disability. - 2.20 HAZING.
+Any action taken or situation of intimidation created, intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, ridicule, or the breaking of school's rules.

-SANCTION: Fine + Probation and/or Community or Campus Service; Suspension

-2.16 HATE-MOTIVATED OFFENSE - Actions of violence, harassment, abuse and/or discrimination based on age, race, gender, ethnicity, sexual orientation, religion, or disability.

-SANCTION: Probation and/or Community or Campus Service; Educational Sanction; Individual Counseling; Suspension; Indefinite Suspension; Expulsion

-2.20 HAZING.
-Any action taken or situation of intimidation created, intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, ridicule, or the breaking of schools rules.
 Activities considered to be hazing include two elements: (1) Coercion, either overt or covert, and (2) Production of physical or mental discomfort, in either the participant(s) or spectators.
 It is strictly prohibited for a person or organization to, in the course of another person's initiation into or affiliation with any organization, intentionally or recklessly engage in conduct which creates a substantial risk of physical injury to such other person or to a third person.

-SANCTION: Suspension; Expulsion